 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
-Guidance on how to give feedback in a professional and respectful manner is available at https://gatorevals.aa.ufl.edu/students/.
-Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via https://ufl.bluera.com/ufl/.
-Summaries of course evaluation results are available to students at https://gatorevals.aa.ufl.edu/ public-results/.
+Guidance on how to give feedback in a professional and respectful manner is available here.
+Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive.
+Summaries of course evaluation results are available to students here.